-Vandals hit with a reality check on Saturday
+COMMENTARY: Vandals hit with a reality check on Saturday

 There were a lot of questions about this Eck-led Idaho team after making the FCS quarterfinals last season, but losing a lot of offensive firepower in the offseason.

-Many of those questions still have a “too be determined” sign on them as freshman quarterback Jack Layne is still working his way back from a broken collarbone suffered in the season opener against Oregon.
+Many of those questions still have a “too be determined” sign on them as sophomore quarterback Jack Layne is still working his way back from a broken collarbone suffered in the season opener against Oregon.

 However, as the team sits at the moment there is one thing for sure: Idaho is a good team but it is not at the level of the top teams in the country.